beginning of content

 Finding the right doctor

-Ask friends, work-mates or allied health professionals for recommendations.
+Ask friends, work-mates or allied health professionals to recommend a doctor.
 You can read more here about finding the right doctor.

 To find a health professional or after-hours medical service, use the healthdirect Service Finder tool.